Telecom Italia board meets to discuss KKR's proposals for Italian broadband

 Debt-laden TIM, whose underperforming business is dogged by rising competition at home, can ill afford the heavy investments needed to upgrade its last-mile network.

-KKR, which sources have said values TIM’s last-mile network at 7.0-7.5 billion euros, could help finance the fibre-optic rollout needed for the upgrade, one source said.
+KKR, which sources have said values TIM’s last-mile network at 7.0-7.5 billion euros, could help finance the fiber-optic rollout needed for the upgrade, one source said.

 TIM CEO Luigi Gubitosi has said he views the combination with Open Fiber as the most efficient solution to provide Italy with the modern broadband infrastructure the government is keen to have.